nameri96/HW-YA/README.md

 # HW-Implementation

-This project is the starting point the practical HW in [Introduction to Formant Verification Methods class](https://www.cs.bgu.ac.il/~intvm171/).
+This project is the starting point the practical HW in [Introduction to Formal Verification Methods class](https://www.cs.bgu.ac.il/~intvm181/).
 This document explains how the homework system is built, how to submit your tasks and how they will be tested.
 So please read carefully.

 ## Design Overview